Criminal responsibility age 'too low'

 Paul Mendelle QC, the chairman of the Criminal Bar Association, pointed out the 1998 Crime and Disorder Act gives the UK "almost the lowest age of criminal responsibility in Europe and I suspect one of the lowest in the world".
 The Act makes a child legally responsible for their actions from the age of ten and allows them to be tried in court.

-Mr Mendelle's comments come after the conviction of two ten year old boys for the rape of an eight year-old-girl.
+Mr Mendelle's comments come after the conviction of two ten year old boys for the attempted rape of an eight year-old-girl.

 But the barrister questioned whether all children would understand the implications of their actions.